MaintenanceLTU/D0002B/Maintenance Cost and LCC/README.md

 ```

-## **Notes on Looping and Variable Re-Assignment**
+## **Note on Looping and Variable Re-Assignment**
 When implementing loops, remember:
-Only one variable should be looped at a time.
+- Only one variable should be looped at a time.
 Keep all other variables fixed.
-Reassign values inside the loop to reflect changes correctly in calculations.
-If looping over a different variable (e.g., Interest Rate, FU Stops), replace the looped variable accordingly.
+- Reassign values inside the loop to reflect changes correctly in calculations.
+- If looping over a different variable (e.g., Interest Rate, FU Stops), replace the looped variable accordingly
-Re-assigning fixed variables inside the loop is not recommended coding practice; however, it is used here to maintain a consistent code structure across different tasks.
+- Re-assigning fixed variables inside the loop is not recommended coding practice, but it is used here to maintain a consistent code structure across different tasks.
 ---